DallanQ/lotr_journeys_in_middle_earth/QA.md

 > Are you allowed to discard a prepared skill card at any time?

 No, you cannot discard a prepared skill card at any time.

-> Are you allowed to replace a prepared skill card when you have less than 4 prepared skill cards?

-No. The rules for discarding cards mention only doing so when you have over 4.
+The rules for discarding cards mention only doing so when you have over 4.

 > Are you allowed to use Guard without any damage or fear to prevent?

-No, you are not allowed to use Guard without any damage or fear.
+No, you are not allowed to use Guard without any damage or fear to prevent.

 [official-faq-errata-when](https://boardgamegeek.com/thread/2202786/official-faq-errata-when)